ndrd/backend-coding-challenge-tree/README.md

 ## Advice

 - **Try to design and implement your solution as you would do for real production code**.
 Show us how you create clean, maintainable code that does awesome stuff.
-Build something that we'd be happy to contribute to.
-This is not a programming contest where dirty hacks win the game.
-- Documentation and maintainability are a plus, and don't you forget those unit tests.
 - We don’t want to know if you can do exactly as asked (or everybody would have the same result).
 We want to know what **you** bring to the table when working on a project, what is your secret sauce.
 More features?
 Best solution?
 Thinking outside the box?

+## Notes
+- Documentation and maintainability are a plus, and don't you forget those unit tests.
+- Review all the API responses, maybe not all of them are correct, or maybe they are